-This article covers what incoterms are, why you need them and what you need to do to prepare for Brexit.
+This article covers what incoterms are, why you need them and what you need to do.

 Incoterms describe the commercial arrangement between the buyer and the seller.
 They provide standardised and agreed reference points between a buyer and a seller in a Sales or Shipping Contract.

 Incoterms help facilitate International trade by clarifying who is responsible for various customs formalities as well as when the ownership and risk transfers between parties during the sales and transportation process.

 Incoterms have three stages in a transport journey:

 These stages split into 11 Incoterms but four of these are specific to ocean freight transport (FCL / LCL) only.